frictionlessdata/datapackage-pipelines/README.md

 **What do we have here?**

-Two running instructions for two separate FDPs - one fetching the Albonian spending data and another fetching its budget data.
+Two running instructions for two separate data packages - one fetching the Albonian spending data and another fetching its budget data.
 You can see that the pipelines are very similar, and are based on the same building blocks:
  `fetch-albonian-fiscal-data`, `translate-codelists` and `normalize-dates`.
 The differences between the two are
  - their schedules: spending data is fetched on a daily basis, whilst budgets are fetched on January 7th every year (Albonian government officials adhere to very precise publishing dates)